Alert: The following services will be unavailable on Saturday, January 5, 2013 from 12 a.m. (midnight) to 6 a.m. CST due to system maintenance.

 The TEA program began in September 1987.
-Through December 2011, 72,780 jobs have been directly and indirectly created or retained through the $85 million invested in grants awarded to 195 communities.
-Some 339 businesses have benefited from the grants.
+In 2012, The Wisconsin Department of Transportation (WisDOT) promoted the grant programís 25 year anniversary.
+Through May 2014, 83,437 jobs have been directly and indirectly created or retained through the $95 million invested in grants awarded to 203 communities.
+Some 368 businesses have benefited from the grants.
 A September 2007 job audit reveals that actual job creation and retention is 6.3% above that promised.
-The state average cost to-date has been $2,597 per direct job created and retained.
+The state average cost to-date has been $2,577 per direct job created and retained.

 $6,805,200 --- State segregated funds